semasuka/Credit-card-approval-prediction-classification/README.md

 │   ├── Credit_card_approval_banner.png           <- banner image used in the README.
 │   ├── environment.yml                           <- list of all the dependencies with their versions(for conda environment).
 │   ├── roc.png                                   <- ROC image used in the README.
 │
+├── datasets
+│   ├── application_record.csv                    <- the dataset with profile information (without the target variable).
+│   ├── credit_records.csv                        <- the dataset with account credit records (used to derive the target variable).
+│   ├── test.csv                                  <- the test data (with target variable).
+│   ├── train.csv                                 <- the train data (with target variable).
+│
+│
 ├── pandas_profile_file
 │   ├── credit_pred_profile.html                  <- exported panda profile html file.